Time-bin encoded quantum key distribution over 120 km with a telecom quantum dot source: Discussion

 \paragraph{1.
 Influence of source brightness and system loss.} The mean photon number $\langle n \rangle$ is a critical parameter affecting the key rate.
 Increasing source brightness and reducing encoder loss can significantly enhance $\langle n \rangle$ compared to current experimental conditions.
 As shown in Fig.~\ref{fig4_key_vs_distance}(b), the SKR improves with larger $\langle n \rangle$.
 However, higher brightness increases sensitivity to multi-photon components, and a low $g^{(2)}(0)$ becomes increasingly important to preserve security.
 Poor single-photon purity (i.e., high $g^{(2)}(0)$) has a stronger negative impact at higher source brightness.

 \paragraph{2.
-Repetition rate limitations imposed by QD lifetime and modulation structure.} Compared with weak coherent laser pulses, quantum dot sources typically exhibit longer radiative lifetimes.
+Repetition rate limitations imposed by QD lifetime and modulation structure.} Compared with weak coherent laser pulses, QD sources typically exhibit longer radiative lifetimes.
 Therefore, increasing the system repetition rate leads to temporal overlap between $\circlearrowright$ and $\circlearrowleft$ wave packets within the Sagnac interferometer (SNI).
 This overlap region exhibits the same phase and thus lacks modulation contrast, making it unusable for key generation.
 Additionally, at higher repetition rates, overlap between detection windows (W1, W2, and W3) may occur, resulting in photons from adjacent bits falling into incorrect time bins and increasing the quantum bit error rate (QBER).
-To further explain this point, we performed simulations based on a fitted model of the quantum dot lifetime to explore the trade-off between repetition rate and temporal overlap, as shown in Fig.~\ref{fig4_key_vs_distance}(c).
+To further explain this point, we performed simulations based on a fitted model of the QD lifetime to explore the trade-off between repetition rate and temporal overlap, as shown in Fig.~\ref{fig4_key_vs_distance}(c).
 While higher repetition rates can theoretically enhance the key rate, they are only effective when the pulse lifetime is sufficiently short to prevent peak overlap.
 An optimal operating point must balance increased repetition with minimal temporal crosstalk.

 \paragraph{3.
-Optical loss in the encoding and decoding modules.} The secure key rate is also constrained by the intrinsic loss in both Alice’s and Bob’s modules.
-Several components in the system can be optimized further, such as using lower-loss fiber devices and replacing standard fiber connectors with high-precision fusion splicing, thereby minimizing insertion loss and back-reflection.
+Optical loss and visibilities in the encoding and decoding modules.} The secure key rate is also constrained by the intrinsic loss in both Alice’s and Bob’s modules.
+Several components in the system can be optimized further, such as using lower-loss fiber devices and replacing standard fiber connectors with high-precision fusion splicing, thereby minimizing insertion loss and back-reflection. {To further reduce the QBERs of the \mbox{$\ket{X_0}$} state, AMZIs with high- and stable visibilities needs to be carefully optimised by employing ultra-balanced BSs and automate feedback phase shift control.}

 \paragraph{4.
 Detector performance and dark count suppression.} The performance of the SNSPD plays a crucial role in system reliability.
 Although the detectors used in this work exhibit good efficiency and low dark count probability, further improvements are possible.
 Enhancing detector efficiency and reducing background counts through improved device fabrication and environmental isolation could boost the overall key rate.